inanna-malick/akka-streams-example/README.md

   val persistBatch: Duct[Comment, Int] =
     // 0) Create a duct that applies no transformations.
     Duct[Comment]
-        // 1) Group comments, emitting a batch every 5000 elements or every 5 seconds, whichever comes first.
+        // 1) Group comments, emitting a batch every 5000 elements
+        //    or every 5 seconds, whichever comes first.
         .groupedWithin(5000, 5 second)
-        // 2) Group comments by subreddit and write wordcount for each group to the store.
+        // 2) Group comments by subreddit and write the wordcount
+        //    for each group to the store.
+This step outputs
-        //    Outputs the size of each batch after it is persisted.
+        //    the size of each batch after it is persisted.
         .mapFuture{ batch =>
           val grouped: Map[Subreddit, WordCount] = batch
             .groupBy(_.subreddit)
             .mapValues(_.map(_.toWordCount).reduce(merge))
-          val fs = grouped.map{ case (subreddit, wordcount) => store.addWords(subreddit, wordcount) }
+          val fs = grouped.map{ case (subreddit, wordcount) =>
+              store.addWords(subreddit, wordcount)
+            }
           Future.sequence(fs).map{ _ => batch.size }
         }
 ```